githubtraining/intro-to-html/responses/01-welcome.md

 ## Step 1: Hosting your webpage

 It isn't enough to simply create a webpage on GitHub.
 You must deploy your webpage to a web host that is connected to the internet.
-For this course we will use GitHub Pages, but you could deploy a web page to a simple host, or as your web pages become more dynamic, you can use services like Heroku.
+For this course we will use GitHub Pages, but you could publish the HTML to any static host.

 ## :keyboard: Activity: Turn on GitHub Pages

 1. Under your repository name, click [**Settings**]({{ repoUrl }}/settings).
 1. In the **GitHub Pages** section, use the **Select source** drop-down menu to select `master` as your GitHub Pages publishing source.
-1. Click **Save**.
+1. Return to this issue.

 > _I may take up to a minute to respond as I wait for GitHub Pages to create a deployment of your repository_.